RicoJia/ricojia.github.io/_posts/2023/2023-12-15-software-design-priciples.markdown

 ## Misc Concepts

 - An "IDEMPOTENT" operation is one that has no additional effect if it's called more than once with the same params
+- Occam’s Razor (also spelled Ockham’s Razor) is a heuristic principle attributed to the 14th-century English logician and friar William of Ockham.
+In its most familiar form, it states: “Entities should not be multiplied beyond necessity.”
+Put more plainly: when you have competing explanations that equally account for the facts, the simplest one is preferred.

 ## General Philosophy